Azzam-Radman/Arabic-Singular-to-Plural-Conversion/README.md

 This repository contains the data files and Jupyter notebooks required to reproduce the models and results reported in out *"Neural Arabic Singular-to-Plural Conversion with a Pre-trained Character-BERT and Transformer Fusion Mechanism"* paper.

 This work aims at approaching the MIG task suggested by [SIGMORPHON](https://github.com/sigmorphon/2022InflectionST/blob/main/part2/README.md).
-We start by pre-training an Arabic Character-BERT on the MLM task, and then fuse it into a transformer encoder-decoder model.
+We start with pre-training an Arabic Character-BERT on the MLM task, and then fuse it into a transformer encoder-decoder model.

 The links provided in the notebooks are downloadable, hence no extra coding is required to enable their running.
 It is necessary the notebooks are run using Google Colab, otherwise when reading the files from the their paths an error will be raised, unless the paths are corrected correspondingly.